New HIV diagnoses at alarmingly high levels in the European Region despite progress in EU/EEA

 In a two-day conference organised in collaboration between the Maltese Presidency of the Council of the European Union Conference and ECDC , HIV experts from across the European Union discussed how to reverse the HIV epidemic and how to prepare Europe to achieve the set target of ending AIDS by 2030.

 1 in 7 people living with HIV in the EU/EEA are not aware of their HIV status

 Almost 30 000 newly diagnosed HIV infections were reported by the 31 European Union and European Economic Area (EU/EEA) countries in 2015, according to data published today by ECDC and the WHO Regional Office for Europe.
 This is similar to the observed notification trends in the last decade.
 One reason for this persistent HIV epidemic: ECDC estimates that currently around 122 000 people living with HIV across the region are unaware of their infection.
 The estimated time between HIV infection and diagnosis is four years.

-With HIV infection diagnosed in over 142 000 people in 2014, the WHO European Region recorded the highest number of newly diagnosed infections in one year since the start of reporting in the 1980s.
+With over 142 000 people newly diagnosed with HIV in 2014, the WHO European Region recorded the highest number of newly diagnosed infections in one year since the start of reporting in the 1980s.
 In the countries of the EU/EEA, the HIV epidemic also persists largely unchanged.

 Preventing HIV and STI among men who have sex with men – an ECDC guidance

 Men who have sex with men (MSM) are the only key population in the countries of the European Union and European Economic Area that has not seen a decline in new HIV infections during the last decade.